Apply

 drawing

-In the summer, the Hartford Art School hosts a unique educational experience through it's Visual Arts Portfolio Workshop.
-This opportunity connects students in grades 9-12 with other artists, challenges them to think in new ways, and teaches them to creatively problem solve over the summer break—all while creating new artwork to build their portfolio!
+In the summer, the Hartford Art School hosts a unique educational experience through its Visual Arts Portfolio Workshop.
+This opportunity connects high school students* with other artists, challenges them to think in new ways, and teaches them to creatively problem solve over the summer break—all while creating new artwork to build their portfolio!

-This in-person program (socially distanced) takes place at the Hartford Art School on the University of Hartford's campus.
+This in-person program takes place at the Hartford Art School on the University of Hartford's campus.

 Why you should attend